 3. The obligation of States parties in respect of the right of peaceful assembly

 24. The Covenant imposes the obligation on States parties to “respect and ensure” all the rights in the Covenant (article 2 (1)); to take legal and other measures to achieve this purpose (article 2 (2)); and to pursue accountability, and provide effective remedies for violations of Covenant rights (article 2 (3)).
 The obligation of States parties in respect of the right of peaceful assembly under article 21 thus comprises these various elements.
-Because the right of peaceful assembly is not absolute, the obligation to respect and ensure the right of peaceful assembly may in some cases be adjusted accordingly.
+Because the right of peaceful assembly is not absolute, the obligation to respect and ensure the right of peaceful assembly may be restricted in accordance with the exhaustive list of permissible limitations set out in Article 21..

-25. Importantly, States must leave it to the participants freely to determine the purpose or expressive content of the assembly.
-The approach of the authorities to peaceful assemblies and any restrictions imposed must thus in principle be “content neutral”.
-While the “time, place and manner” of assemblies may under some circumstances be the subject of legitimate restrictions under article 21, given the expressive nature of assemblies, participants must as far as possible be able to conduct assemblies within “sight and sound” of the target audience.
+25. Importantly, States must leave it to the participants freely to determine the purpose(s) or expressive content of the assembly.
+The approach of the authorities to peaceful assemblies and any restrictions imposed must thus be “content neutral”.
+While the “time, place and manner” of assemblies may under some circumstances be the subject of legitimate restrictions under article 21, where an assembly has an expressive purpose, , participants must as far as possible be able to conduct assemblies within “sight and sound” of the target audience.

 26. The obligation to respect and ensure peaceful assemblies imposes essentially negative as well as positive duties on States.
 They have the negative duty of no unwarranted interference with participants in peaceful assemblies.
 States are obliged, for example, not to prohibit, restrict, block or disrupt assemblies without compelling justification, and not to sanction participants without legitimate cause.

 27. States parties moreover have the positive duty to facilitate peaceful assemblies, and to make it possible for participants to achieve their legitimate objectives.
 States must thus promote an enabling environment for the exercise of the right of peaceful assembly and put into place a legal and institutional framework within which the right can be exercised effectively.
 In some cases, specific intervention may be required on the part of the authorities.
-For example, they may need to block off streets, redirect traffic, provide security, or identify an alternative site where the assembly may be conducted.
-Where needed, States must also protect participants against possible abuses by non-State actors, such as interference or violence by other members of the public, counter-demonstrators [and private security providers].
+For example, they may need to block off streets, redirect traffic, provide security, or identify a suitable alternative where the assembly may still be conducted within the sight and sound of the intended target, and ensure internet access.
+States must also protect participants against possible abuses by non-State actors, such as interference or violence by other members of the public, counter-demonstrators and private security providers .

 28. States must not deal with assemblies in a discriminatory manner, for example on the basis of nationality, race, ethnicity, age, political opinion, religion, belief, minority status, disability, sexual orientation or gender identity..
 Particular efforts should be made to ensure equal and effective protection of the right of peaceful assembly of individuals who are members of groups who are or have been subjected to discrimination.
 This includes the duty to protect participants from homophobic, sexual or gender-based attacks.